whyliuxing/reverse-engineering-journal/README.md

 * 16 general-purpose registers each 64-bits (RAX, RCX, RDX, RBX, RSP, RBP, RSI, RDI, R8, R9, R10, R11, R12, R13, R14, R15)
   + DWORD (32-bit) version can be accessed with a D suffix, WORD (16-bit) with a W suffix, BYTE (8-bit) with a B suffix for registers R8 to R15
   + For registers with alternate names like x86 (e.g. RAX, RCX), size access for register is same as x86.
 For example, 32-bit version of RAX is EAX and the 16-bit version is DX
 * 16 XMM registers, each 128-bit long.
 XMM registers are for SIMD instruction set, which is an extension to the x86-86 architecture.
-SIMD is for performing the same instruction on multiple data at once
+SIMD is for performing the same instruction on multiple data at once and/or for floating point operations
+  + Floating point operations were once done using stack-based instruction set that accesses the FPU Register Stack.
+But now, it can be done using SIMD instruction set
 * Supports instruction pointer-relative addressing.
 Unlike x86, referencing data will not use absolute address but rather an offset from RIP
 * Calling conventions: Parameters are passed to registers.
 Additional one are stored on stack
   + Windows: first 4 parameters are placed in RCX, RDX, R8, and R9